Bachelor of Arts in Leadership and Professional Studies online

 Discover what you will learn in our online BA in Leadership & Professional Studies courses

-For the BA in Leadership & Professional Studies online, you must complete 21 credit hours of Foundational Competency Requirements, six credit hours of Professional Competency Requirements, and nine credit hours of Applied and Capstone Requirements.
+For the BA in Leadership & Professional Studies (LPS) online, you must complete 36 credits of major courses (9 credit hours of core courses; 21 credit hours of foundational competency courses and 6 credit hours of professional competency).
 The program is designed to permit a flexible application of prior learning, professional experience, and transfer credits toward meeting these major requirements.
 Additional University Core Curriculum and elective credits will be required to complete the 120-credit BA degree.
-You may transfer up to 90 approved credit hours to decrease cost and time to completion.

 Students must select at least one of the following courses: